babel/website/_posts/2016-12-06-the-state-of-babel.md

 Relevant Issues:

-- Maybe we should think about creating a codemod for Stage x proposals at the same time as creating the actual transform.
+- Should we create a codemod for Stage X proposals at the same time as creating the actual transform?
 - [Private Fields](https://github.com/babel/babel/issues/4408)
 - [Decorators Proposal](https://github.com/babel/babel/issues/2645)